privacybydesign/pbdf-website/pages/en/irma-start.md

 To summarise: the MyIRMA server offers additional protection and inspection, but cannot do anything on its own --- except disable.
-The Privay by Design foundation operates the MyIRMA server in order enable the usage of IRMA.
+The Privacy by Design foundation operates the MyIRMA server in order enable the usage of IRMA.
 In principle, other parties can run such a server too.

 The MyIRMA server also helps to protect your PIN code.
 In general, it is unwise to store a PIN inside an app on a phone, because it could possibly be extracted when your phone is hacked.
-Therefor, the IRMA app does not store your PIN locally.
+Therefore, the IRMA app does not store your PIN locally.
 Instead, it stores a large arbitrary number, called a *nonce*.
 Also the MyIRMA server does not know your PIN, but upon registration it receives from your app the